 Here we have gathered a checklist of personal requirements, business activities and actionable tasks that you can follow in order to get an understanding of what it takes to be a Sole Trader in Ireland.

 Please note that this checklist is a general overview of the main steps it takes to set up as a Sole Trader in Ireland.
 Keep in mind that some steps will vary depending on your personal situation.

 Firstly, you need to define your business strategy.
-You should clarify how want your business to achieve its goals, satisfy customers and sustain a competitive advantage.
+You should clarify how you want your business to achieve its goals, satisfy customers and sustain a competitive advantage.
 Generally, anyone in Ireland can become a Sole Trader.
 There are some exceptions that may insist you operate as a Limited Company.
 For example, a technical contractor who wants to contract employment out to large organisations may be required to be a Limited Company.
 Being a Limited Company can mean that you have more credibility and can instill confidence in the industry.
 We also have a checklist for setting up a Limited Company.